canonical/nginx-ingress-integrator-operator/README.md

 specific client IP source ranges, and OWASP ModSecurity Core Rule Set (CRS).

-As such, the charm makes it easy for charm developers to provide external access to their HTTP workloads in Kubernetes by easy integration offered via [the charm's ingress library](https://charmhub.io/nginx-ingress-integrator/libraries/ingress).
+As such, the charm makes it easy for charm developers to provide external access to their HTTP workloads in Kubernetes by easy integration offered through [the charm's ingress library](https://charmhub.io/nginx-ingress-integrator/libraries/ingress).

-For DevOps and SRE teams, providing ingress for charms that support a relation to this charm will be possible via a simple `juju relate` command.
+For DevOps and SRE teams, providing ingress for charms that support a relation to this charm will be possible using a simple `juju integrate` command.

 ## Documentation